 among the burning leaves of mid July.

-He has no answer for the muster’s call
+He cannot answer here the muster’s call

-Through humid, misty tears she will entrance.
+Through humid, misty tears she’ll now embrace.

-Puts parch`ed lips to cups of cool, cool water.
+Put soldier’s lips to cups of cool, cool water.

-She moves among the dying and forgotten.
+she moves among the dying and forgotten.